 Due to the enormous variety of deionizers available, the level of water quality one can expect to get from a deionizer also varies.
 The most effective way to determine the quality of purified water is by performing a resistivity and conductivity test using a conductivity / resistivity probe.
 Deionized water should have a resistivity of 18.2 million ohm-cm (18.2 mega-ohm) and a conductivity of 0.055 microsiemens.
 The amount of electrical conductivity of deionized water is determined by the amount of ionized particles present in the water.
 Resistivity and conductivity are simply a means of measuring this amount.

 Instruments for testing the quality of deionized water can be either potable or installed in line with direct water flow.
 Portable testers are recommended for on-site work, however they are generally not as accurate as in line testers and should only be used where proper water deionization is not absolutely critical.

 In line testing equipment automatically monitors all water coming through the line and should be installed so that the water reaches the tester after it passes through the deionizer's filter.
 In line testers are more accurate due to the fact that deionized water, once it leaves the pipe, will collect carbon dioxide from the air.
-Carbon dioxide will effect resistivity testing results and thus may provide corrupted data.
+Carbon dioxide will affect resistivity testing results and may therefore provide corrupted data.

 There are four main kinds of deionizers: disposable cartridges, portable exchange tanks, automatic units, and continuous units.
-There are two-bed systems and mixed-bed systems, with mixed-bed being being more effective in most applications.
+There are two-bed systems and mixed-bed systems, with mixed-bed being more effective in most applications.

 Erik Miley is a graduate of Pennsylvania College of Art & Design where he obtained a Bachelor of Fine Art.
 He maintains a studio at his home in Falmouth, Pa.
 He has had several poems, articles and art reviews appear in various local publications, including his college newspaper 'The Easel', eHow, and the Tulane Review.